isb-cgc/examples-Compute/kubernetes/README.md

 gsutil -o Credentials:gs_oauth2_refresh_token=$(cat /data-access/refresh-token) -o Oauth2:oauth2_refresh_retries=50 cp share/my-results.out gs://my-output-bucket
 ```

-## Ways to specify a container script
+## How to specify a container script

 There are two options for specifying a container script to use for a job in a workflow:

 1) You can embed it directly in the workflow specification as a single string, made up of a sequence of semi-colon delimited commands.
-Borne Shell is used by default to execute the command string in the container when it runs, so if you want to embed the script inline in the workflow specification document, you must adhere to Bourne Shell syntax.
+Bourne Shell is used by default to execute the command string in the container when it runs, so if you want to embed the script inline in the workflow specification document, you must adhere to Bourne Shell syntax.

 2) You can store the container scripts in Google Cloud Storage first, and use an extra step in the workflow to stage the script files to the NFS share before they are run.
-One benefit of this method is that you can specify the shell interpreter that you want to use at the top of your script file using the "#!/path/so/shell" syntax.
+One benefit of this method is that you can specify the shell interpreter that you want to use at the top of your script file using the "#!/path/to/shell" syntax.
 One drawback is that you may also need to alter permissions on the script file to be globally executable before attempting to run it in from another containerized job.

-## Running a workflow
+## How to run a workflow

 There are two options for running a workflow: